-Quality: Papers must demonstrate scholarship and higher-level thinking skills.
+Quality: Papers and/or assignments must demonstrate higher-level thinking skills.
 Ideas must be clearly stated, using inclusive language.
 Statements must be supported by concrete examples and reliable references.
 Paragraphs must be logically organized and coherent with correct spelling and grammar.
 More than one grammatical/mechanical error per page (on average) does not constitute "A" work.
 Overall appearance must be polished and professional.
 Assignments must be word-processed and double-spaced.